samir-gandhi/pingdocs-demo/ciam-passwordless/CIAMPasswordlessProtectRegistrationAuthenticationAccountRecoveryMainFlow/nodes/8a3rp16jhq.md

-# PingOne - Find user and error out if user not found
+# PingOne - string
+Find user and error out if user not found
 ## Configuration
 ID:  8a3rp16jhq